mariamALLI/vue-todo/README.md

 This project consists of two main parts:

 - **Frontend:**
-  Built with Vue 3, Vite, and Bun.
+  Built with Vue 3, Vite, and npm.
   Features todo management and a real-time chat interface.

 - **Backend:**
-  Powered by Bun and Express (CommonJS).
+  Powered by SocketIO and Express (CommonJS).
   Provides a WebSocket server for real-time chat messages.

 ---